bavarianbidi/kubectl-dpm/README.md

     profile: <PATH_TO_PROFILE>
 ```

-The `profile` field is a path to a json file which contains the `pod.Spec` of the debug container.
+The `profile` field could be either the path to a json file which contains the `pod.Spec` of the debug container or one of the built-in profiles from `kubectl` itself

 ```json
 {